65 years old

 Jennifer is recently widowed and has four adult children who are financially independent.

-Jennifer wants to retire, maintain her standard of living, and make the best decisions regarding her pension and Social Security.
+Jennifer wants to retire, maintain her standard of living, and make the best decisions regarding her pension, Social Security, and investments.

 Will she outlive her money?